Symphony No. 3 (Shostakovich)

-The Symphony No. 3 in E♭ major (subtitled First of May), Op.
+The Symphony No. 3 in E♭ major (subtitled The First of May), Op.
 20 by Dmitri Shostakovich was first performed by the Leningrad Philharmonic Orchestra and Academy Capella Choir under Aleksandr Gauk on 21 January 1930 (the anniversary of Lenin's death).

 Background

 Like the Second Symphony, the Third was written at a time when the freedom and modernism of the New Economic Policy (NEP) was giving way to the dominance of the Russian Association of Proletarian Musicians.
 The Third more obviously reflects the latter's demands for clear, simple expression of musical and political ideas, in its largely diatonic writing, its insistent rhythms, its remaining largely fixed in the 'home' key of E♭, its episodic nature, and in the use of a revolutionary text as a finale to deliver a clear, politically attuned message.

 Unlike the Second, which was commissioned by the State Publishing House to honour the tenth anniversary of the October Revolution, the Third was composed without a commission, with a text chosen by Shostakovich.
 In his report to the Leningrad Conservatory (1929), Shostakovich wrote “While in the [Second Symphony] the main content is struggle, the “May First” expresses the festive spirit of peaceful construction, if I may put it that way.
 To make the main idea clearer for the listeners, I introduced a chorus to words by the poet Kirsanov at the end."